Humble Pie: 1968: Background and formation

 Marriott befriended Frampton during the latter months of 1968 and the pair bonded over their unwanted 'teen heart-throb' status in the UK and their shared desire to be taken more seriously as musicians.
 Frampton was at something of a loose end professionally, having recently left the Herd.
 Marriott, acting as mentor to his younger new friend, agreed to help Frampton find a new musical direction.

 Marriott had initially wanted Frampton to join his established group Small Faces as a second guitarist in order to expand their musical horizons, rather than form an entirely new group with him.
 This proposal met with resistance from his Small Faces bandmates Ronnie Lane and Ian McLagan.
 Frampton guested during a few of the band's live shows in October which, although well received by audiences, seemingly did nothing to convince Marriott's reluctant bandmates to allow Frampton to join them on a permanent basis.
 Consequently, Marriott was soon helping Frampton to form his own band as a backup plan.

 In December 1968 at the behest of their long-time recording engineer/producer Glyn Johns, the Small Faces served as a backing band for French singer Johnny Hallyday during recording sessions in Paris for his latest album, "Rivière...
 Ouvre Ton lit" (aka "Je Suis Né Dans La Rue"), and Marriott invited Frampton along to participate.
-The week-long sessions may have been another of Marriott's attempts to test the waters to expand the Small Faces lineup, but tensions were reportedly brought to a head and the seeds sown for the group's break-up in the new year.
+The week-long sessions may have been another of Marriott's attempts to test the waters to expand the Small Faces line-up, but tensions were reportedly brought to a head and the seeds sown for the group's break-up in the new year.
 The Hallyday sessions therefore proved to be the Small Faces' final studio recordings.
-Embryonic versions of "Bang!" and "What You Will" from Humble Pie's debut album were recorded by the Small Faces and Frampton during the sessions, and the five musicians can be heard playing together (and also in various combinations with Hallyday's regular band) throughout the album, with Frampton's distinctive guitar work especially prominent.
-Their performances together offer a tantalising glimpse of how an expanded Small Faces lineup might have sounded.
+Embryonic versions of "Bang!" and "What You Will" from Humble Pie's debut album were recorded by the Small Faces and Frampton during the sessions, and the five musicians can be heard playing together (and also in various combinations with Hallyday's regular band) throughout the album.

-It was not to be, however.
-For reasons that remain ill-defined to this day, Lane and McLagan were now more opposed than ever to Frampton joining the group.
+For unclear reasons, Lane and McLagan continued to oppose Frampton joining the group.
 As a result, Marriott's efforts to put a band together from scratch for Frampton became more concerted, and Greg Ridley and Jerry Shirley were successfully auditioned.
-An increasingly-frustrated Marriott stormed off stage during a Small Faces live performance with Alexis Korner at the Alexandra Palace on New Year's Eve, and backstage he duly announced to his bandmates that he was leaving.
+An increasingly-frustrated Marriott stormed off stage during a Small Faces live performance with Alexis Korner at the Alexandra Palace on New Year's Eve, and backstage he announced to his bandmates that he was leaving.
 He then approached Frampton with a view to joining him in the band he had helped to form for him.